Super competent and empathetic teacher who sees us all, if someone is having extra trouble or is in pain she always takes that into account

 Warmly welcome, ElinMaria

-Movement and breath based on the well-balanced sequences of Virya Yoga where we do yoga through the whole body, get to know the positive effects of movement theory and how position (asana), breathing (pranayama), movement (vinyasa), presence (mindfulness) and philosophy can work together in our relationship with ourselves, each other and life.
-Each class offers philosophical thoughts for the possibility of new perspectives and with a curiosity about how we relate to both yoga and life.
+Well-balanced sequences with the foundations of Virya Yoga.
+Get to know the positive effects of movement theory and how position (asana), breathing (pranayama), movement (vinyasa), presence (mindfulness) and philosophy can work together in our relationship with ourselves, each other and life.

 “Viryayoga stands for a modern and learning yoga, with building blocks from physiotherapy and movement theory where old knowledge is questioned and new experiences are incorporated. ..It’s about how force and movement affect the body, short and sweet movement theory, and how we use the body in a healthy way. ..As much as we constantly update ourselves with current knowledge in movement theory, we are equally devoted to yoga’s thousand-year-old philosophical roots.
 Viryayoga is a philosophical yoga, but at the same time undogmatic.”